 About the Bacchanal Buffet

-Bacchanal somehow takes buffets to the next level!
-They have creative and delicious dishes, present them beautifully, and ensure they are hot and ready for you to eat.
-The buffet is located at Caesars Palace and covers over 25,000 square feet.
-There are 10 kitchens, 9 chef-attended action stations, and over 250 menu items.
+Bacchanal takes buffets to another level!
+They have creative and delicious dishes, present them beautifully, and ensure they are hot and ready.
+The buffet at Caesars Palace covers over 25,000 square feet with ten kitchens, nine chef-attended action stations, and 250 menu items.

 Bacchanal Buffet Hours